The Chinese Room Argument

 Ned Block was one of the first to press the Systems Reply, along with many others including Jack Copeland, Daniel Dennett, Jerry Fodor, John Haugeland, Ray Kurzweil and Georges Rey.
 Rey (1986) says the person in the room is just the CPU of the system.
 Kurzweil (2002) says that the human being is just an implementer and of no significance (presumably meaning that the properties of the implementer are not necessarily those of the system).
 Kurzweil hews to the spirit of the Turing Test and holds that if the system displays the apparent capacity to understand Chinese “it would have to, indeed, understand Chinese”—Searle is contradicting himself in saying in effect, “the machine speaks Chinese but doesn't understand Chinese”.

 Margaret Boden (1988) raises levels considerations.
 “Computational psychology does not credit the brain with seeing bean-sprouts or understanding English: intentional states such as these are properties of people, not of brains” (244).
 “In short, Searle's description of the robot's pseudo-brain (that is, of Searle-in-the-robot) as understanding English involves a category-mistake comparable to treating the brain as the bearer, as opposed to the causal basis, of intelligence”.
-Boden (1988) and Cole (1984) point out that the room operator is a conscious agent, while the CPU in a computer is not—the Chinese Room scenario asks us to take the perspective of the implementer, and not surprisingly fails to see the larger picture.
+Boden (1988) points out that the room operator is a conscious agent, while the CPU in a computer is not—the Chinese Room scenario asks us to take the perspective of the implementer, and not surprisingly fails to see the larger picture.

-Searle's response to the Systems Reply is simple: in principle, the man can internalize the entire system, memorizing all the instructions, doing all the calculations in his head.
+Searle's response to the Systems Reply is simple: in principle, the man can internalize the entire system, memorizing all the instructions and the database, and doing all the calculations in his head.
 He could then leave the room and wander outdoors, perhaps even conversing in Chinese.
 But he still would have no way to attach “any meaning to the formal symbols”.
 The man would now be the entire system, yet he still would not understand Chinese.
 For example, he would not know the meaning of the Chinese word for hamburger.
 He still cannot get semantics from syntax.
 (See below the section on Syntax and Semantics).

 In his 2002 paper “The Chinese Room from a Logical Point of View”, Jack Copeland considers Searle's response to the Systems Reply and argues that a homunculus inside Searle's head might understand even though the room operator himself does not, just as modules in minds solve tensor equations that enable us to catch cricket balls.
 Copeland then turns to consider the Chinese Gym, and again appears to endorse the Systems Reply: “…the individual players [do not] understand Chinese.
 But there is no entailment from this to the claim that the simulation as a whole does not come to understand Chinese.
 The fallacy involved in moving from part to whole is even more glaring here than in the original version of the Chinese Room Argument”.
 Copeland denies that connectionism implies that a room of people can simulate the brain.